jpmckinney/copy_paste_pdf/README.md

 [Tabula](https://github.com/jazzido/tabula) was written for those cases where you can’t easily copy-and-paste tables from a PDF to a spreadsheet.
 Surprisingly, Tabula sometimes fails where copy-and-pasting succeeds.
 This project is for [those cases](http://www.atipp.gov.nl.ca/info/coordinators.html) when copy-and-pasting is all you need (and where nothing else works).

-This gem only works on OS X.
+This gem only works on OS X. It works best on PDFs whose source materials are Excel spreadsheets.

 ## Getting Started